o2r-project/o2r-project.github.io/README.md

 ### Ribbon

 A generic "Fork me" ribbon has been added and can be configured (text, link) in the file `_config.yml`.
 The color is configured in `public/css/o2r.css`.
 The ribbon appears on all pages via `_layouts/default.html`, and stylesheets are included in `_includes/head_default.html` if enabled.

+### Exclude pages from menu

+If you do not want a page to appear in the left hand side menu, include the parameter `exclude_from_nav: true` in the page header.